Testimonials vs. Feedback: How to Get Better Online Reviews

 If you fear that asking for testimonials will fall to the bottom of your to-do list - or fall off the list entirely - consider using a testimonial gathering service, like Yext.
 These types of testimonial services will create a simple survey, email it to your clients, and even share the results to your social media channels.
 It doesn’t get much easier than that!

 Finally, don’t be embarrassed to ask.
 Your clients almost certainly understand the importance of testimonials and have likely asked for a few themselves.

 How can you ensure a client responds with a testimonial, not feedback?

 Be clear and supplying your clients with some direction when needed.
 Your clients are busy people, which is probably why they hired you in the first place.
 Asking for a testimonial and washing your hands of the process is increasing the chances you end up with a less than fantastic result.

 There are two main ways you can provide direction: with questionnaires and examples.

 Questionnaire: Attach a brief questionnaire to your email requesting a testimonial, and directly ask for the information that you know will resonate with future clients.
 You’ll have to do some editing to combine the answers into a testimonial for your site, but you’ll make the process easier for your clients to complete.

 Example: Write up a sample testimonial for your clients to refer to when writing their own testimonial.
 Pro tip: write a sample tailored to your client’s specific project.
 They might just give you the go-ahead to use your version on your website.

 If you’re doing good work for your clients - and I’m sure you are - then don’t underestimate the value of testimonials.
-And don’t let asking for them fall off your radar.
 If you would like to talk more about how client testimonials can support your digital marketing efforts, get in touch.
 The marketing experts at Spring Insight are happy to discuss how your organization can put its best digital face forward.